T-MaxWiese-T/SEFCommunityMod/README.md

 !!!
 CAUTION !!!
 Do not extract the SEFCommunityModv7 folder *into* your Content or ContentExpansion folders (and therefore overwrite things), otherwise the mod will not work correctly.

-To run the game, use the "Launch SEF.exe" file.
-To run SWATEd, use the "Launch SwatEd.bat" file.
+To run the game, use the "LaunchSEF.exe" file.
+To run SWATEd, use the "LaunchSwatEd.bat" file.
 You can make a shortcut to these .bat files for more convenience.

 The mod can be removed by deleting the SEF folder from your hard drive.